 I know that mentioning Calise and Talease by name after going to the trouble of blotting out their names when I posted my complaint a couple weeks ago makes no sense.
 Here's the thing.
 On the one hand, I have no desire to embarrass them or appear vindictive, but on the other hand, I really believe that if they ever happened to stumble upon any of these accounts and read about themselves, they'd realize how badly they ----ed up and feel remorse and want to make it right.
 Unless and until that happens, the closure I got this week is probably the most I'm going to get.
 So I go back and forth on the name thing to get the best of both worlds and probably accomplish nothing at all.

 Curtis had a nice little office with some toy police cars and fire trucks and a poster that said "I don't need anger management, I need people to stop pissing me off!"
 That's funny and I personally can relate to it very much, but I'm not sure it's something I want to hear from somebody with a gun and qualified immunity.
 Likewise, before the police station parking lot was fenced off to be annoying, I used to shortcut through it after jaywalking across Main Street as a preferable alternative to walking an additional block and waiting five minutes at the crosswalk to get to the library, and one of the police cars had a bumper sticker that said "Nobody cares about your stick figure family" and showed a car plowing through somebody's stick figure family, and I found that funnier at the time than I would now.
-But it appears that Curtis just has a desk job and isn't out killing people anyway.
+But it appears that Curtis just has a desk job and is too old and heavyset to be out killing people anyway.
 He was nice, asked me about myself and stuff.
 I wanted to trust him and believe it wasn't a façade.
 Having Kylie at my side made that a lot easier.

-He asked me to explain what happened before Hayden Nelson showed up - the pre-incident incident, as it were - and I did my best, though I stressed that I don't know what exactly I did that bothered Calise and Talease so much since neither they nor Officer Nelson ever bothered to tell me.
+He asked me to explain what happened before Hayden Nelson showed up - the pre-incident incident, as it were - and I did my best, though I stressed that I don't know what exactly I did that bothered Calise and Talease so much since neither they nor Hayden ever bothered to tell me.
 Curtis then made it sound like this is not an altogether uncommon situation - boy likes girl, girl decides she doesn't like boy, girl calls police on boy.
 That simultaneously made me feel better about myself and made me want this whole planet to burn.

 My frustration increased a little today when Curtis mentioned a detail I wasn't previously aware of.
 Not taking sides, not saying it was true or not, he said that Calise said I had "jumped out at her in the dark".
 I did no such thing at any time.
-I believe she was referring to the time a week or so before Officer Nelson yelled at me, when she left their little dog Paisley tied up in the snow and forgot about her, then came outside and saw me playing with her.
+I believe she was referring to the time a week or so before Hayden yelled at me, when she left their little dog Paisley tied up in the snow and forgot about her, then came outside and saw me playing with her.
 Calise was startled to see me, and I was in turn startled by her yelp, and I later heard from a thirdhand source that she and Talease were ridiculously upset about it, but I did not jump out at her by any stretch of the imagination.
 I wasn't even standing up.
 I was sitting cross-legged in the snow on the opposite side of the decorative iron fence around the lower level of our apartment complex.
-Officer Nelson never even mentioned this particular falsehood to me, even though it sounds worse than any of the falsehoods and distorted truths he actually yelled at me about, but what do I know about police work?
+Hayden never even mentioned this particular falsehood to me, even though it sounds worse than any of the falsehoods and distorted truths he actually yelled at me about, but what do I know about police work?

 I have only jumped out at a woman in the dark once in my entire life.
 Ten years ago, still naïve to the ways of the horrible adult world, I was in the campus cemetery at night when I saw two women coming up the path and thought it would be funny to jump out from behind a large tombstone and scare them.
 I picked up this sense of humor from my dad, but didn't grasp at the time that it was entirely inappropriate in this context.
 Now it's just one of hundreds of things I've done that I feel really bad about.
 I'm glad they didn't shoot me.
 Even back then, though, I wouldn't have considered jumping out at a woman in the dark to be a viable method of making her want to date me, so I don't know why Calise would have thought I'd try it on her and then go on like nothing had happened.

 As requested, I brought a printout of the email that the police department never responded to.
 Curtis was very bothered that nobody ever responded.
 I had assumed it was intentional.
 Being ignored is a constant fact of life for me, and I assumed that whoever read the email just thought "Oh, Stalky McStalkerton is mad at us for telling him not to stalk his neighbors" and deleted it.
 I still wouldn't be surprised if that happened.
 But Curtis said that while the address I contacted is legit, he didn't recognize it, and he wasn't sure if anybody at the department was even checking it.
-The address, email@example.com, was the address that I saw the police department telling negative Google Reviewers to contact when I tried to leave a negative Google Review last year but couldn't because the pandemic somehow prevented Google employees from working online.
-If someone had taken my email seriously at that time, they could have checked Officer Nelson's body camera footage, but by now it's been deleted.
-So that's nice.
+The address, firstname.lastname@example.org, was the address that I saw the police department telling negative Google Reviewers to contact when I tried to leave a negative Google Review last year but couldn't because the pandemic somehow prevented Google employees from working online.
+If someone had taken my email seriously at that time, they could have checked Hayden's body camera footage, but by now it's been deleted.
+So that's pretty ----ing convenient for them.

-As far as looking into Officer Nelson's unwarranted choice to intimidate, threaten and yell at me, it would have been really helpful to have the body camera footage, so that's nice.
+As far as looking into Hayden's unwarranted choice to intimidate, threaten and yell at me, it would have been really helpful to have the body camera footage, so that's nice.
 He won't likely face any consequences but Curtis asked me what I think he should have done differently (besides everything) and promised to bring that up with him.
-At the time, Curtis said, Officer Nelson had been a cop for about a year, and now he's not the same cop he was a year and a half ago.
+At the time, Curtis said, Hayden had been a cop for about a year, and now he's not the same cop he was a year and a half ago.
 I don't find it reassuring at all that the trauma I've lived with for the last year and a half was contingent on how much experience the cop had, or in other words on bad luck, but at least he's probably not still doing that to people?
 Curtis said the cops are busy going to one call after another after another, and dealing with suicidal people literally every day, and sometimes they forget to slow down and listen and focus less on the authoritarian side of things.
-Yeah, any cop like Officer Nelson who depends on their authority to demand respect as a first resort is only proving that they deserve none.
+Yeah, any cop like Hayden who depends on their authority to demand respect as a first resort is only proving that they deserve none.